jamal7x7/my-portfolio/src/posts/algorithm.md

 ## Content

-1. Schema
+1. What is an algorithm?a
-2. Queries
+2. Problem solving strategies
-3. Mutations
-4. Sunbscriptions

 ---